openstack/keystone-specs/api/v3/identity-api-v3-os-inherit-ext.rst

 supported to allow for filtering based on role assignments that are inherited.
-The only value of ``scope.OS-INHERIT:inherited_to`` that is currently supported is ``projects``, indicating that this role is inherited to all projects of the owning domain.
+The only value of ``scope.OS-INHERIT:inherited_to`` that is currently supported is ``projects``, indicating that this role is inherited to all projects of the owning domain or parent project.

-If the query\_string ``effective`` is specified then the list of effective assignments at the user, project and domain level allows for the effects of both group membership as well as inheritance from the parent domain (for role assignments that were made using OS-INHERIT assignment APIs).
+If the query\_string ``effective`` is specified then the list of effective assignments at the user, project and domain level allows for the effects of both group membership as well as inheritance from the parent domain or project (for role assignments that were made using OS-INHERIT assignment APIs).
 Since, like group membership, the effects of inheritance have already been allowed for, the role assignment entities themselves that specify the inheritance will not be returned in the